0

 There was an “alarming” nearly 45-fold increase in measles cases in Europe last year, the World Health Organization (WHO) says.

 The MMR vaccine (offering measles, mumps and rubella in one combined jab) was introduced nearly 30 years ago and is offered as part of the NHS Routine Childhood Immunisation Programme.
-It is given in two doses around the age of 1 and again at the age of 3 years 4 months and is the best way to protect yourself against measles as well as protecting others who may be vulnerable or unable to have the vaccine for medical reasons.
+It is given in two doses around the age of 1 and again at the age of 3 years 4 months.
+The MMR Vaccine is the best way to protect yourself against measles and will also help to protect others who may be vulnerable or unable to have the vaccine for medical reasons.

 However, to eradicate measles requires a 95% uptake in MMR vaccination.
 Currently in the UK, uptake is below 90% for the first dose and at 86% for the second dose.
 This means the virus, which is incredibly contagious, is able to spread easily amongst those who are unvaccinated, particularly in nurseries and schools.